How do I audit my deposits and withdrawals?

 Please note: When auditing your wallet, all calculations need to be done using the number of crypto you are evaluating and NOT the fiat value.
 This is because the fiat value fluctuates depending on market conditions.

-For example: If you are auditing your Bitcoin wallet, you count each of your Bitcoin deposits and withdrawals to get your final Bitcoin balance.
+For example: If you are auditing your Bitcoin wallet, you count all of your Bitcoin deposits and withdrawals to get your final Bitcoin balance.

 Your transactions can be audited by following these steps: